latchk3y/zb/README.md

 ### INSTALLATION

-In order to be able to build the executable, you must have zig installed.
-(I may add a "release" version to skip this part in the future.)
+In order to be able to build the executable, [you must have zig installed.](https://ziglang.org/download/)

 1. Clone this repository and move into the directory:
 ```bash